jpduhen/2-wire-2-channel-XMAS-LEDS-hack---continious-ON/README.md

 ![IMG_8564](https://user-images.githubusercontent.com/45515609/209928261-e8caef38-934a-46cf-b2b6-46beef2f015f.jpeg)

 The CZJUTAI powersupply has 8 different flicker/blink modes and the (only) one I want, steady ON mode, is selection 8.
 So every time I turn of the power, next time I turn the power on again I have to manually push the selection-butten 8 times (outside in het wind and rain).
-I wanted the LEDs to be steady-on, every tome I switched on the lights.
+I wanted the LEDs to be steady-on, every time I switched on the lights.
 Should be simple, right?

-The LEDs are
+The 2-wire 2-channel system works by alternating the voltage (in this case 31 VDC).
+Half of the LEDs are wired one-way, the other half reversed.
+So by alternating the frequency of the voltage-switching all the different lighteffects are generated.
+So if you put just a steady 31 VDC on te wires, only half of the LEDs burn.
+This also means that I have to put a fast alternating voltage on the 2 wires to get all the LEDs burning simultaniously.

 After opening up the powersupply, I removed the microcontroller from the circuitboard and replaced it with a Digispark ATTiny85 board.